vectordotdev/vector/docs/CONTRIBUTING.md

 - Two Vector team members for major changes
 - Three Vector team members for RFCs

-If there are any CODEOWNERs automatically assigned, you should also wait for their review.
+If there are any reviewers assigned, you should also wait for their review.

 #### Merge Style